This website and its cartoons are registered with the U.S. Copyright Office.

 According to an article in Training Magazine, the best way to keep the copyright cops from knocking at your door is “Always assume that any pre-existing work you’d like to use is copyrighted work and that it requires permission from the copyright owner to use or copy.”

-Here are 4 excellent articles that I think you will find helpful and informative:
+Here are a few excellent articles that I think you will find helpful and informative:

 - Training Magazine: The New Copyright Reality